xibosignage/xibo-manual/source/en/media_datasets.md

 - Import data from a CSV file.
 - Use a JSON formatted data source via the API.
 - Sync from a 3rd party data source remotely on a schedule.
-- Maintain content without accessing Layouts.
+- Maintain content without accessing Layouts/Playlists.
-- Re-use across multiple Widgets and Layouts.
+- Re-use across multiple Widgets/Layouts/Playlists.
 - Create an RSS feed from a DataSet.

 DataSets have been designed to be versatile so that they can be configured in a number of ways with the DataSet View/DataSet Ticker and Chart Widgets as well as a source of data for a custom Module.
 A DataSet provides a convenient way to import and display data from other systems in [[PRODUCTNAME]].